Configure mTLS Authentication and RBAC for Kafka Brokers

 Or use this Open LDAP Docker image , which is the same LDAP used for the RBAC Docker demo.

-For more on configuring LDAP, see Configure Confluent Server Authorizer and Configuring LDAP.
+For more on configuring LDAP, see Configure Confluent Server Authorizer in Confluent Platform and Configure LDAP Group-Based Authorization in Confluent Platform.